callnoah2/Big_Data_Processing/doc/Plan.md

     *   Run through your test cases to avoid nasty surprises.
     *   Check that your documentation files are all present.

+Checked in Gitlab, all commits are there as they should be.
+I clonned the repository over to my laptop earlier today and It worked great, then I pushed all changes and pulled them on my desktop.
+All files worked as expected.

 ## Phase 5: Maintenance